Nike-Inc/cerberus-go-client/README.md

 If you need to bump the major version please create a new subdirectory called vN (where N is the new major version, i.e. v3 for v3.0.0) and make a copy of the go client in that directory (copying /api/*.go, /auth/*.go, /cerberus/*.go, /utils/*.go, go.mod and Makefiles into the new directory).
-Update your go.mod file to reflect the new major version and updating all the imports of the files you copied.
+Update your go.mod file to reflect the new major version and update all the imports of the files you copied.

 See https://blog.golang.org/v2-go-modules for more details on this process

 ### Releasing to go client
-Once your code is comitted and merged to the master branch tag with the correct symantec versioning for the files you modified.
+Once your code is committed, merge to the master branch tag with the correct symantec versioning for the files you modified.
 If you modified files in the /v3/ directory tag using the correct v3.x.x tag.
 If you update the go files in the root directories tag create a tag with the correct v2.x.x tag.